NuNormas/CRMApi/README.md

 ### Prerequisites
 - Java 11 or later
-- Maven 3.6 or later
+- Gradle 7.x or later: Ensure you have Gradle 7.x or a later version installed.
 - Spring Boot 2.7.x or later
 - MySQL or any other database supported by Spring Boot
 - Mockito for testing